Abhiyanta-Community/Playing-with-PIC16F877A-Interrupt-UART/Task_1/readme.md

 ## Files

-The individual MPLABX(source files) and Proteus(simulation files) for each subtask is mantained in the folders namely MPLABX and Proteus respectively.
+The individual MPLABX(source files) and Proteus(simulation files) for each subtask is mantained in the folders namely MPLABX_Files and PROTEUS_Files respectively.